influxdata/docs-v2/content/influxdb/clustered/reference/internals/query-plan.md

   InfluxDB query plans include DataFusion and InfluxDB logical plan and execution plan nodes for scanning, deduplicating, filtering, merging, and sorting data.
 weight: 201
 menu:
-  influxdb_cloud_dedicated:
+  influxdb_clustered:
     name: Query plans
     parent: InfluxDB internals
-influxdb/cloud-dedicated/tags: [query, sql, influxql]
+influxdb/clustered/tags: [query, sql, influxql]
 related:
-  - /influxdb/cloud-dedicated/query-data/sql/
+  - /influxdb/clustered/query-data/sql/
-  - /influxdb/cloud-dedicated/query-data/influxql/
+  - /influxdb/clustered/query-data/influxql/
-  - /influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan/
+  - /influxdb/clustered/query-data/execute-queries/analyze-query-plan/
-  - /influxdb/cloud-dedicated/query-data/execute-queries/troubleshoot/
+  - /influxdb/clustered/query-data/execute-queries/troubleshoot/
 ---

-A query plan is a sequence of steps that the InfluxDB v3 [Querier](/influxdb/cloud-dedicated/reference/internals/storage-engine/#querier) devises and executes to calculate the result of a query.
+A query plan is a sequence of steps that the InfluxDB v3 [Querier](/influxdb/clustered/reference/internals/storage-engine/#querier) devises and executes to calculate the result of a query.
-The Querier uses DataFusion and Arrow to build and execute query plans that call DataFusion and InfluxDB-specific operators that read data from the [Object store](/influxdb/cloud-dedicated/reference/internals/storage-engine/#object-store), and the [Ingester](/influxdb/cloud-dedicated/reference/internals/storage-engine/#ingester), and apply query transformations, such as deduplicating, filtering, aggregating, merging, projecting, and sorting to calculate the final result.
+The Querier uses DataFusion and Arrow to build and execute query plans that call DataFusion and InfluxDB-specific operators that read data from the [Object store](/influxdb/clustered/reference/internals/storage-engine/#object-store), and the [Ingester](/influxdb/clustered/reference/internals/storage-engine/#ingester), and apply query transformations, such as deduplicating, filtering, aggregating, merging, projecting, and sorting to calculate the final result.

-Like many other databases, the [Querier](/influxdb/cloud-dedicated/reference/internals/storage-engine/#querier) contains a Query Optimizer.
+Like many other databases, the [Querier](/influxdb/clustered/reference/internals/storage-engine/#querier) contains a Query Optimizer.
-After it parses an incoming query, the [Querier](/influxdb/cloud-dedicated/reference/internals/storage-engine/#querier) builds a _logical plan_--a sequence of high-level steps such as scanning, filtering, and sorting, required for the query.
+After it parses an incoming query, the [Querier](/influxdb/clustered/reference/internals/storage-engine/#querier) builds a _logical plan_--a sequence of high-level steps such as scanning, filtering, and sorting, required for the query.
-Following the logical plan, the [Querier](/influxdb/cloud-dedicated/reference/internals/storage-engine/#querier) then builds the optimal _physical plan_ to calculate the correct result in the least amount of time.
+Following the logical plan, the [Querier](/influxdb/clustered/reference/internals/storage-engine/#querier) then builds the optimal _physical plan_ to calculate the correct result in the least amount of time.
-The plan takes advantage of data partitioning by the [Ingester](/influxdb/cloud-dedicated/reference/internals/storage-engine/#ingester) to parallelize plan operations and prune unnecessary data before executing the plan.
+The plan takes advantage of data partitioning by the [Ingester](/influxdb/clustered/reference/internals/storage-engine/#ingester) to parallelize plan operations and prune unnecessary data before executing the plan.
 The Querier also applies common techniques of predicate and projection pushdown to further prune data as early as possible.

 - [Display syntax](#display-syntax)